RobinV1/robinv1.github.io/_pages/research.md

 ---

 ## Work in Progress
-**The mental health cost of cheap data: Evidence from around the world** with [Olivier Marie](https://sites.google.com/site/oliviermarie/)
+**The Mental Health Cost of Cheap Data: Evidence from around the World** with [Olivier Marie](https://sites.google.com/site/oliviermarie/)

 **TikTok or Treatment?
 The Causal Effect of High-speed Internet on Mental Health Medication** MPhil thesis version: [here](/files/Tiktok or treatment MPhil thesis Robin.pdf)